The Book of Knight

 Mentally, because during that seventy-two hours, I came to accept my situation.
 There are worse places to be than minimum security general population.

+Physically, because after my little episode, they fast-tracked two prescriptions for me.
+An antidepressant and an antipsychotic.
 One of them makes me feel much calmer (some would use the term numb) and one of them keeps me asleep.
-Incredible what a difference I feel already.
+Incredible what a difference I instantly feel.

 “So, you got any money on your books yet?” my new celly, JJ, asks.

 JJ's drug of choice is meth.
 He has been in and out of jail his whole forty or so years of life.
 He has a slight twitch, with the characteristic ADHD-like movements and speech that mark almost all tweakers.
-He also has a permanent smile filled with fake teeth and actually seems like a genuinely nice guy.
+He also has a permanent smile filled with fake teeth and seems like a genuinely nice guy.
 When asking if I have money on my books, he is referring to money on my jail account used for phone calls and to order the all-important commissary.

 Every Monday we turn in our orders for items like shampoo, ramen noodles, plastic bowls, candy bars, instant coffee, envelopes with a prepaid stamp, other super unhealthy snacks, and the most basic of items.

 Every Thursday is commissary day when the orders arrive, and it's like a Black Friday frenzy.
 Debts are paid, trades are made, and spreads are organized.
 Candy and instant coffee are consumed with vigor, pumping sixty-four bodies full of processed sugar and caffeine.
 The whole pod comes alive like electricity is flowing through it.